Cooking For A Vegan in A Household of Meat Eaters

 Mixing more healthy plant based sweets, meals and snacks into the family diet might be challenging, but with practice and a few easy to make meals, can be healthy for all.

-This meal includes sweet potatoes, brussels sprouts mixed with avocado oil, lemon and Tastic No Salt spice, then roasted in the oven for 15 minutes at 400˚F. The spinach was flash cooked on the stove top in a 1/4 cup of water, Mediterranea Seawater, pepper and olive oil.
+This meal includes sweet potatoes, brussels sprouts mixed with avocado oil, lemon and no salt spice blend, then roasted in the oven for 15 minutes at 400˚F. The spinach was flash cooked on the stove top in a 1/4 cup of water, Mediterranea Seawater, pepper and olive oil.
 The spinach reduced quickly and was ready to serve with a squeeze of lemon.

-The locally raised, grass fed beef was spiced with Tastic Spice and roasted sesame oil, it was a great treat for the meat eaters at the table.
+The locally raised, grass fed beef was spiced with a blend and roasted sesame oil, it was a great treat for the meat eaters at the table.
 I added a portion of the veggies to the pan when cooking the meat and cooked all of the vegetables in separate cooking pans.

 Shop from a market of locally made food in Treatmo App on iTunes.
 Order spices, cooking oils, seasonings, healthy snacks and more pantry items in a tap, delivered to your door.
 Some pick up options available!
 Download.